 Title: Rhythmicity and Synchrony in the Basal Ganglia

-Our Center is focused on two major lines of study with strong translational potential.
+Our Center is focused on two major lines of study in Parkinson’s disease (PD) with strong translational potential.
 The first

 line of study focuses on the mechanisms underlying the pathological rhythmic bursting activity patterns in the basal ganglia

-that could be responsible for this pathophysiology.
+in the STN-GP-SNr network in PD models that could be responsible for this pathophysiology.
 Our research teams are pursuing

 these discoveries and will attempt to translate it into new therapeutic approaches for late stage PD patients.